The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Rod Lawton

 Rod is an independent photography journalist and editor, and a long-standing Digital Camera World contributor, having previously worked as DCW's Group Reviews editor.
-As a committed photo enthusiast he shoots on anything and everything – including iPhones.
-As such, he's ideally placed to be our guide to the best iPhone tripods and supports.
+As a committed photo enthusiast he shoots on anything and everything – including Apple and Android phones.
+As such, he's ideally placed to be our guide to the best iPhone and smartphone tripods.

 The quick list